Kiss Signaled the End of World War II: the Famous Kiss Picture

 I was walking through the crowds on V-J Day, looking for pictures.
 I noticed a sailor coming my way.
 He was grabbing every female he could find and kissing them all, young girls and old ladies alike.
 Then I noticed the nurse, standing in that enormous crowd.
 I focused on her, and just as I'd hoped, the sailor came along, grabbed the nurse, and bent down to kiss her.
 Now if this girl hadn't been a nurse, if she'd been dressed in dark clothes, I wouldn't have had a picture.— Alfred Eisenstaedt

 Many Claim to be the Subjects in the Photo

 The picture was published a week later in a special 12 page "Victory" layout in Life magazine, featuring pictures of celebrations around the country.
 Due to the chaos in the streets, the photographer was unable to get the names of the sailor and nurse.
 Of course, he had no way of knowing that he had just taken what was to become one of the most famous photographs in the world and that its popularity would endure for generations.

 When the photo appeared in the magazine, Edith Shain recognized herself, however, she didn't come forward until 1980, years after the war ended.
-She wrote to Life magazine and informed them on August 14, 1945 she was the nurse standing in the crowd in Times Square when a stranger in a sailor's uniform grabbed and kissed her.
+She wrote to Life magazine and informed them she was a nurse standing in the crowd in Times Square on August 14, 1945 when a stranger in a sailor's uniform grabbed and kissed her.
 She claimed to be the nurse in the famous picture.

 Over the course of time, many other women and men have come forward to claim to be the subjects of the embrace.
 Mrs. Shain has been widely accepted as the authentic nurse receiving the kiss.